ReDI-School/js-berlin-2021-fall/lesson13.md

 1. Create a new HTML element using `document.createElement`.
 Pass the type of the element (`div`, `button`, `img`, ...) as string.
 2. Set all the properties you like, e.g. `textContent`, `onclick`, ...
-3. Tell the browser in which parent element you want the new element to appear.
+3. appendChild add an element to the end of the list of children of a specific parent element.
 Here, we append it to the document's `<body>`.

 ---